What is possible when you tune into your future? Harmony.

 Internship opportunities provide practical experience and allow for hands-on learning and observation

-Additional courses focus on electronic music, conducting, vocal pedagogy and music education
+Additional courses focus on electronic music, conducting, worship ministry, and musical theatre.

-Engage in comprehensive study of skills in band and orchestral instruments: brass, strings, woodwinds and percussion.
+Engage in study of skills in vocal and instrumental performance.

 The music major prepares students for professional careers and/or graduate study in the discipline of music.
 The major combines music theory and history with practical participation in a variety of musical activiites, including performance ensembles and private music study.
 Students graduating with the music major can find employment in public school teaching, private studio instruction, performance, church ministries, the recording industry and many other music business enterprises.
 Some professions require additional music training and student are encouraged to continue studies at the graduate level or in specialized schools.